JamesByers/g_load_clean_and_analyse_data_with_Excel/B2_L3-Engineer_new_columns.md

 ### Extract substrings from existing columns to create new columns - **60 min**
 #### Code-along - 15 min
-  * LEFT, RIGHT
+  * Extract leading and trailing substrings using LEFT, RIGHT
-  * Extract by position/length
+  * Exract substrings by position/length
 <br>

 #### Exercise -  15 min